L-Kadir/TESLA-and-Climate-Change-A-Sentiment-Analysis-of-Tweets-from-Twitter./README.md

-# Sentiment Analysis of Tweets about TESLA.
+# Public Perception of Tesla: A Sentiment Analysis of Tweets

 ## Table of contents
 - [Project Overview](#project-overview)